 You then decide to change service provider based on “the service” (the service experience) not “the service” (the actual mobile phone service).

-Employees, as consumers, now expect services and service based on their outside-of-work experiences – so why would they now expect anything less from corporate service providers, including IT?
+Thanks to the Consumerization of IT, employees, as consumers, now expect services and service based on their outside-of-work experiences – so why would they now expect anything less from corporate service providers, including IT?

 The “Consumerization of IT” – a 10-year-old red herring?